 Calendar Scenario: You are taking a trip in three months and you receive an email containing your hotel confirmation information.
 Click the email, drag it to the Calendar button in the lower left-hand corner of your screen, and a Calendar window will open up that looks something like this:

 All you need to do is select your travel dates and then the confirmation numbers and links will be saved to your Outlook Calendar.
 If your calendar syncs with a mobile device, then you are especially good to go when you check into your hotel.

-Contacts Scenario: You receive an email from someone and would like to quickly capture their contact information into Outlook Contacts.
-Click the email and drag it to Contacts.
+People Scenario: You receive an email from someone and would like to quickly capture their contact information.
+Click the email and drag it to People.
 A new contact window will open — the contact’s name and email address will automatically appear on the left-hand side.
 The entire email will be displayed in the lower right-hand corner in the notes field.
 To add the contact’s address, website and phone number to the left-hand side, cut and paste from the notes section.